TheTechOddBug/lon-mirror/README.md

 6. Damage-proxy scope is still small

-The current false-accept result comes from a 12-example support-style miniset.
+The current false-accept results come from 12-example and 20-example support-style miniset evaluations.

-It is useful as a first external anchor, but still far from broad validation.
+They are useful as first external anchors, but still far from broad validation.

 ---